jake-nash/CS-362__SE-blog/index.md

 _1.10: To help counter terrorism, many countries are planning or have developed computer systems that track large numbers of their citizens and their actions.
 Clearly, this has privacy implications.
 Discuss the ethics of working on the development of this type of system._

-In many ways, creating/maintaining software like this (or in practically any military use) would require the individual to ensure that they follow their own personal ethical values first and foremost.
+Ans: In many ways, creating/maintaining software like this (or in practically any military use) would require the individual to ensure that they follow their own personal ethical values first and foremost.
 Everyone's personal ethics on military action (even in the "preventative" sense) differ; their is no common answer to the ethicality of such actions.
 I feel that it would be the responsibility of all parties involved to regularly and often check the ethicality of what they are working on, in order to be sure that no lines have been crossed; any software engineers involved in such a project should know where that line is, for them personally, and respect it.